mbleigh/acts-as-taggable-on/README.md

 User.tagged_with("awesome").by_join_date.paginate(:page => params[:page], :per_page => 20)

 # Find users that matches all given tags:
+# NOTE: This only matches users that have the exact set of specified tags.
+If a user has additional tags, they are not returned.
 User.tagged_with(["awesome", "cool"], :match_all => true)

 # Find users with any of the specified tags: